 ... and feel very pleased with themselves: the warning suppressed, the code ready, the warning restored - take profit.

 It is in fact an epic FAIL.
-Now it's time for you to read attentively (yes, read attentively - instead of copying-and-pasting code from everywhere you like) the description of #pragma warning (default).
+Now it's time for you to read attentively (yes, read attentively - instead of copying-and-pasting code from anywhere you like), the description of #pragma warning (default).
 It says that this construct

 Levels first.
 In Visual C++, each warning is assigned a number from 1 to 4 to specify the warning's severity level.
 Warnings of Level 1 are considered to be the most severe, and severity is thought to drop as the level number grows.
 Each warning has a default severity level.
 The construct